Oxymetaphoric/milestone_project_1/README.md

 ### :printer: Layout:

-## :abacus: Technologies and Tools used
+## :abacus: Technologies and Tools used :abacus:

 ## Languages: